5T33Z0/OC-Little-Translated/11_Graphics/iGPU/iGPU_DeviceProperties.md

 - VGA support was dropped from macOS since OSX 10.8.2.
 - On Ivy Bridge and others, you can try [these Connector Patches](https://github.com/acidanthera/WhateverGreen/blob/master/Manual/FAQ.IntelHD.en.md#vga-support) to enable it (if OSX is < 10.8.2).
-- With the release of the Skylake CPU family, Intel dropped VGA support from their iGPUs completely, but manufacturers continued to use it for their devices.
-In order to do so, they used a DisplayPort connection and a small digital-to-analog RAMDAC to convert the signal from digital to analog so the VGA connection could be utilized.
+- With the release of the Skylake CPU family, Intel dropped VGA support from their iGPUs completely.
+But manufacturers continued to service it for their devices.
+In order to do so, they used a DisplayPort connection and a small digital-to-analog RAMDAC to convert the signal from digital to analog so the VGA connector could still be utilized.

 ## Credits and Resources
 - Acidanthera for [**Intel HD FAQ**](https://github.com/acidanthera/WhateverGreen/blob/master/Manual/FAQ.IntelHD.en.md) and [**OpenCore Legacy Patcher**](https://github.com/dortania/OpenCore-Legacy-Patcher)